The Unhealthy History of Avoidable Hospital Harm

-Hospital harm is the third leading cause of death in the United States and Canada, taking the lives of nearly half-a-million patients every year.
+Hospital harm is the third leading cause of death in the United States and Canada, taking the lives of hundreds of thousands of patients every year.
 Many times that number are injured and often left severely disabled.
 The principal causes of these deaths and injuries are medication errors, hospital-acquired infections, falls, blood clots and pressure ulcers (bed sores), almost all of which are avoidable.
-Based on recent authoritative estimates, The Center for Patient Protection puts the rate of preventable hospital deaths at nearly one patient every 60 seconds in the United States and Canada combined.
-In any year, hospital harm in the U.S. and Canada takes more lives than strokes, Alzheimer’s, kidney disease, breast cancer, passenger train, airline and automobile accidents together.
+In any year, hospital harm in the U.S. and Canada takes more lives than the combined toll of strokes, Alzheimer’s disease, kidney disease, breast cancer, and passenger train, airline and automobile accidents.

 Government leaders, healthcare professionals and policy makers have known about the risks of hospital care causing preventable injuries and deaths for well over a decade.
 In 1999, the U.S. Institute of Medicine (IOM) released a ground-breaking report that warned:

 Health care in the United States is not as safe as it should be — and can be.
 At least 44,000 people, and perhaps as many as 98,000 people, die in hospitals each year as a result of medical errors that could have been prevented, according to estimates from two major studies.
 Even using the lower estimate, preventable medical errors in hospitals exceed attributable deaths to such feared threats as motor-vehicle wrecks, breast cancer, and AIDS.